EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :align: center
    :name: calib

-   Workflow to create a map between both detection channels.
+   Workflow to create a map between both detection channels

 After loading the file, *Deep-LASI* shows the averaged image for each detection channel separately and automatically detects single emitters (:numref:`calib`, C).
 The numbers of localization and potential mislocalization can be adopted using the slider below the two images.
 We chose Channel 1 (red camera) as a reference, i.e., *Deep-LASI* warps the image from the *yellow* channel onto the *red* detection channel.
 The result is afterwards shown in a side-by-side image that depicts the overlay of both channels before and after the mapping (:numref:`calib`, D).
 Lastly, we saved the generated map via :code:`File > Mapping > Save Map`.